Lennox Lewis vs. Vitali Klitschko

-Lennox Lewis vs. Vitali Klitschko, billed as Battle of the Titans, was a heavyweight professional boxing match contested between WBC, IBO, and The Ring champion Lennox Lewis and former WBO champion Vitali Klitschko.
+Lennox Lewis vs. Vitali Klitschko, billed as Battle of the Titans, was a heavyweight professional boxing match contested between WBC, IBO, and The Ring champion Lennox Lewis and former WBO titleholder Vitali Klitschko.
 The bout took place on June 21, 2003 at the Staples Center in Los Angeles, California.
 Lewis defeated Klitschko via sixth-round technical knockout (TKO) after the fight was stopped due to a severe cut above Klitschko's left eye.
 It was the last fight of Lewis' career, having decided to retire after eventually rejecting a rematch.

 Background

 A year earlier, Lennox Lewis had finally met Mike Tyson in the ring and achieved a landmark victory by knocking Tyson out in the eighth round of their record-breaking PPV fight.
-Following his victory, Lewis would take a year-long break from the ring, eventually vacating his IBF title after passing on the chance to face the IBF's number one contender Chris Byrd.
+Following his victory, Lewis took a year-long break from the ring, eventually vacating his IBF title after passing on the chance to face the IBF's number one contender Chris Byrd.
 Instead, Lewis turned his sights on a possible match with Vitali Klitschko, who had become the WBC's number one contender after defeating Larry Donald by tenth-round technical knockout.
 In early 2003, however, negotiations for the fight fell through and Lewis began looking into a lucrative rematch with Tyson.
 The WBC ruled that a rematch with Tyson would be allowed on the basis that the winner would next defend their title against Klitschko.
 Tyson passed on the rematch, forcing Lewis to accept a less marketable fight against Kirk Johnson in which only Lewis' IBO title would be on the line.
 Klitschko was to fight on the undercard and take on Lewis in December.
 Before the Lewis–Johnson fight could take place, Johnson was forced to pull out with a chest injury.
 As such, Lewis and Klitschko agreed to face one another on June 21, rather than later in the year as originally planned.